Skip to content Skip to footer

 Docent-led school tours are available Tuesday-Saturday, 9:00 am – 4:00 pm.
 School visits are two hours in length.

-The promotional cost is $5 per student.
+The cost is $10 per student.
 Title One schools are eligible to apply for transportation reimbursement.

 School groups are limited to 50 students.
 At least one chaperone is required per 15 students.